Khanhsz/marketing/README.md

 * Sample dataset uses Vietnamese brand names with a `Group` column for segmentation.
 * Filter data by group in the sidebar.
 * Optional web search powered by the DuckDuckGo API.
+* Google Custom Search integration when API credentials are provided.
-* When selecting a company, the app automatically retrieves a summary from Wikipedia and lists related links.
+* When selecting a company, the app automatically retrieves a summary from Wikipedia and lists related links from the web.

 ## Running
 Install the requirements and launch the app **using Streamlit**.
 Running the